Country or Region | |

 HealthYes Gestational limit

 While the Penal Code refers to abortion to save the health of the mother, the Code of Conduct only refers to "therapeutic abortion" as abortion "carried out when the life of the mother is seriously threatened and when this operation makes it possible to save the life of the mother."
 The Code of Conduct specifies that "therapeutic abortion refers to the induced termination of pregnancy for therapeutic purposes before the date of fetal viability.
-WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
-The fulfillment of human rights requires that women can access safe abortion when it is indicated to protect their health.
-WHO defines health for member states as a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
-Safe Abortion Guidelines, § 4.2.1.2.
+WHO GuidanceThe following descriptions were extracted from WHO Abortion Care Guideline.
+Where there is a specific Recommendation, this is stated.
+Otherwise, these are excerpts.
+Health grounds shall reflect WHO’s definitions of health, which entails a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
+Abortion Care Guideline § 2.2.2.
+Source document: WHO Abortion Care Guideline (page 16) Laws or policies that impose time limits on the length of pregnancy may have negative consequences for women, including forcing them to seek clandestine abortions and suffer social inequities.
+Safe Abortion Guidelines, § 4.2.1.7.
+Source document: WHO Abortion Care Guideline (page 103) |

 LifeYes Gestational limit

 While the Penal Code refers to abortion to save the health of the mother, the Code of Conduct only refers to "therapeutic abortion" as abortion "carried out when the life of the mother is seriously threatened and when this operation makes it possible to save the life of the mother."
 The Code of Conduct specifies that "therapeutic abortion refers to the induced termination of pregnancy for therapeutic purposes before the date of fetal viability.
-WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
-The human right to life requires protection by law, including when pregnancy is life-threatening or a pregnant woman’s life is otherwise endangered.
-Both medical and social conditions can constitute life-threatening conditions.
-Safe Abortion Guidelines, § 4.2.1.1.
+WHO GuidanceThe following descriptions were extracted from WHO Abortion Care Guideline.
+Where there is a specific Recommendation, this is stated.
+Otherwise, these are excerpts.
+Grounds-based approaches to restricting access to abortion should be revised in favour of making abortion available on the request of the woman, girl or other pregnant person.
+The Abortion Care Guideline recommends against laws and other regulations that restrict abortion by grounds.
+The guideline recommends abortion be available on the request of the woman, girl or other pregnant person.
+Source document: WHO Abortion Care Guideline (page 64) Laws or policies that impose time limits on the length of pregnancy may have negative consequences for women, including forcing them to seek clandestine abortions and suffer social inequities.
+Safe Abortion Guidelines, § 4.2.1.7.
+Source document: WHO Abortion Care Guideline (page 103) |

 Other |